 |Promenade Beach Pondicherry|

 After breakfast, we stopped at Baker’s street on our way to Auroville.
 Baker’s street is a famous brunch/ French pastry café in Pondicherry.
 Even though we had already had our breakfast, we couldn’t resist and we ended up having few pastries.
 They were definitely lip smacking and delicious.
-However the assorted cookies I got home were just decent and the staff were pretty rude with us.
+However, the assorted cookies I got home were just decent and the staff was pretty rude with us.

 |Auroville Pondicherry.
 Photo Credit: Roshan Adka|

+These are few of the places to see in Pondicherry.
 Soon we were back on our way to Mahabalipuram.
 Even though our time in Pondicherry was short, it was still a good trip despite the few hiccups.
-Hopefully I will go back again one day to explore the parts I missed.
+Hopefully, I will go back again one day to explore the parts I missed.
+The same group is also planning a trip to Andaman Islands soon.

 Liked it, then pin it.